 By: David Weiss

 Last night, Jacob deGrom pitched what will probably be the final game of his 2018 campaign.
 In all likelihood, he will win his first Cy Young award.
 Simply put, deGrom was fantastic all season long and never had a bad start.
-To date, he leads the NL in ERA by 0.75 runs over second place, which is other worldly.
+To date, he leads the NL in ERA by 0.75 runs, which is other worldly.
 He is second in innings pitched and strikeouts.
 He is tied with Max Scherzer for the lead in WHIP.
 With a WAR of 9.6 according to baseball reference, deGrom couldn’t have been better.

 There is one obvious blemish.
 His record is a mere 10-9.
 In games that deGrom started, the Mets are 14-18.
 One can’t help but to think the obvious.
 How good would the Mets have been had they actually scored runs for deGrom?
 To begin, look at the number of runs the Mets gave deGrom to work with throughout the season.

 This graph is shocking.
 On 12 occasions the Mets gave deGrom no more than two runs to work with.
 In other words, deGrom needed to be brilliant to give the team a shot at winning or just to get a no-decision.
 Unfortunately, the Mets lost all of those games and deGrom’s record was 0-7 despite his 1.87 ERA.
 In the nine games when the Mets scored three runs for deGrom, the team won four and deGrom posted a record of 3-2.
 This means that all of deGrom’s 9 losses came when the Mets scored no more than three runs.
 When the Mets scored four of more runs, the team was 10-1 and deGrom posted a 7-0 record.
 So long as the team scored a decent number of runs, they’d win.